apocalypse27/decisionTree/README.md

 * The code builds decision trees using two heuristics- Impurity Variance and Info-Gain.
 * The resulting decision trees and their accuracies can found in the txt files named: - Impur_Var_Gain_Tree, Info_Gain_Tree
 * The data sets can be found in the data_sets folders.
-* The code also provides to do option post-pruning.
+* The code also provides optional post-pruning.

 ## Running
 Run the following command to get the decision trees and accuracies..<br>